All Episodes

 Interesting.

-The very next day he was temporarily suspended from the classroom and reassigned.
+The very next day, he was temporarily suspended from the classroom and reassigned.

-He has taught for twenty-two years, has a spotless record, was selected as that high school's teacher of the year, but now his job is on the line for his opinions about gay marriage.
+He has taught for 22 years, has a spotless record, was selected as that high school's teacher of the year, but now his job is on the line for his opinions about gay marriage.

 A quote from him, he said he was stunned by the accusations.

-It was my own personal comment on my own personal time on my own personal computer in my own personal house, exercising what I believed as a social studies teacher to be my first amendment rights.
+It was my own personal comment on my own personal time on my own personal computer in my own personal house, exercising what I believed as a social studies teacher to be my First Amendment rights.

-So far the guy's won me over.
+Okay, so far the guy's won me over.

-Your own public space used to be your house.
+Now, here's the thing: your own public space used to be your house.

-Now on Facebook and Twitter, hundreds, thousands of people can hang on your every word.
+Now, on Facebook and Twitter, hundreds, thousands of people can hang on your every word.

-Well, what if those words are shall we say controversial?
+Well, what if those words are, shall we say, controversial?

-Well, the school system declined to comment on what exactly he had put on Facebook.
+Well, the school system declined to comment on what exactly he had put on Facebook, but I'll tell you what it was.

 You ready?

-Mr. Buell, veteran American history teacher, teacher of the year, Lake Mount Dora High School, Lake County, Florida puts on his Facebook page as follows.
+Mr. Buell, veteran American history teacher, teacher of the year, Lake Mount Dora High School, Lake County, Florida, puts on his Facebook page as follows: I'm watching the news eating dinner when the story about New York okaying same-sex unions came on, and I almost threw up.

 And now they show two guys kissing after the announcement.